4 Best Travel Shoes, 100+ Shoes Tested in 2023

 - If you want extra underfoot plushness, go for shoes with a memory foam insert.

-- To add your own custom orthotics, select shoes with removable insoles.
+- To add your own custom orthotics, make sure that you're getting a shoe with removable insoles.